WDI-ATX-2018-2019/MongooseHW1-/README.md

 Write the previous exercise so that creating/updating/finding/deleting apple happened "at the same time" as creating/updating/finding/deleting google.
 Take advantage of node's asynchronous nature!

-# Hungry for More?
+## Hungry for More?

-Try to integrate this into an express app.
+Integrate this into an express app.
 Have each step be its own page with a link to the next step (which is also a page).